 Pros of visiting Queenstown in the Winter

-Skiing is the number one activity to do in Queenstown in winter.
+Skiing in New Zealand is the number one activity to do in Queenstown in winter.
 With three ski fields (Remarkables, Coronet, and Cardrona) within easy driving distance of town, you’re spoiled for choice.
 There’s a great buzz in town during ski season with lots of events like the Queenstown Winter Festival which typically runs for a few days at the start of July, as well as the Luna Light Festival at the start of June.

 There’s a great après-ski scene in Queenstown – I love Rhinos Ski Shack, World Bar, and Little Blackwood for some great après-ski fun.
 These are great places to party in Queenstown.